TrebledJ/trebledj.github.io/content/posts/programming/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 {% alert "fact" %}
 In case you were wondering how timers derive their frequency from the clock…

 The following diagram illustrates how the clock signal is divided.
 There are two divisors: the prescaler and auto-reload.
-We'll study them more closely in the upcoming examples.

 {% image "assets/img/posts/misc/dsp/timing-diagram.jpg", "Timing diagram of timer signal derived from a clock signal.", "post1" %}